HMS-Core/hms-analytics-demo-ios/README.md

 ## Result
-After running the app you should see a screen like this:
+After running the app you should see a screen.

-Click the button TRUE or FALSE to answer the question; Click the Setting to set user profiles.
+And click the button TRUE or FALSE to answer the question; Click the Setting to set user profiles.

 Click button SETTINGS:
 When you click the Setting button, you will be asked for your gender, age, and favorite sports.
 These information will be logged as users attributes by HUAWEI Analytics Kit.